 This being the situation, one might say that Alzheimer’s and related disabilities are being accepted by very many as some sort of unavoidable, end-of-life punishment that only Scrooge-like selfishness and money grubbing will be able to save us from, using money to live out our last years beyond the power of others.
-Ironically, though, this behaviour seems only to expedite and more likely assure the very demise such persons are so confident they are avoiding.
+Ironically, though, this behavior seems only to expedite and more likely assure the very demise such persons are so confident they are avoiding.

-Out of this comes the story of Masks in the Sun, and the need to take part in one of the related as if reality exercise called Emblem, I.
+Out of this comes the story of Masks in the Sun, and the need to take part in one of the related as if reality exercise called Kindness and Civil War.

-Can films combined with as if reality exercises, things that are supposed to be entertainment, to enhance and improve your destiny and that of others, even decades from now?
+Can films combined with as if reality exercises, things that are supposed to be entertainment, enhance and improve your destiny and that of others, even decades from now?